|

 a child or two who usually are bouncing off the walls?
 Hanging from

-and intervention with energetic kids.
-Avoiding labels like hyper and
+prevention, and intervention with energetic kids.
+Avoiding labels

-difficult helps to start this session on a positive note.
-Strategies
+like hyper and difficult helps to start this session on a positive

-that help the child, family, and child care providers are discussed.
+note.
+Strategies that help the child, family, and child care providers

 2 hours (return to topic menu)